-1.1 About the IGS-9084GP
+1.1 About the IGS-9080 Series

-The IGS-9084GP is a managed industrial Ethernet switch with eight 10/100/1000Base-T(X) ports and four 100/1000Base-X SFP ports.
+The IGS-9080 series are managed industrial Ethernet switch with eight 10/100/1000Base-T(X) ports.
+The series consists of the IGS-9080 and IGS-9080-NP models to meet different application needs.
+The former supports IEEE 1588v2 clock synchronization while the latter does not.
 The switch supports Ethernet Redundancy protocol, O-Ring (recovery time < 30ms over 250 units of connection) and MSTP (RSTP/STP compatible) to protect mission-critical applications from network interruptions or temporary malfunctions with fast recovery technology.
 With a wide operating temperature from -40°C to 70°C, the device can be managed centrally via ORing's proprietary Open-Vision platform as well as via Web-based interfaces, Telnet, and console (CLI).
 The switch is one of the most reliable choices for highly-managed and fiber Ethernet applications.